Arab world revels in Saudi win over Argentina at World Cup

-LUSAIL, Qatar (AP) — Overjoyed fans erupted in celebration around the Arab world after Saudi Arabia's shocking win over Argentina at the World Cup on Tuesday.
+LUSAIL, Qatar (AP) — Overjoyed fans erupted in celebration around the Arab world Tuesday after Saudi Arabia's shocking World Cup win over Argentina.

-After one of the biggest upsets in the tournament's history, fans flooded the streets outside Lusail Stadium waving green and white Saudi flags.
-Then they entered a nearby subway station chanting, singing — and even hugging Argentina fans.
+From Syria and Jordan to Gaza and Qatar — host of this year's World Cup -- fans basked in Saudi Arabia's achievement, one of the biggest upsets in the tournament's history.

-Many were simply incredulous after the 2-1 comeback victory over Argentina, which won the World Cup twice in 1978 and 1986.
-And Argentina is one of the favorites this time — or it was until Tuesday — and also won the South American championship last year.
+Immediately after their team's 2-1 come-from-behind victory, Saudi fans who witnessed the match in person flooded the streets outside Lusail Stadium waving their country's green and white flags while chanting and singing -- and even hugging distraught Argentina fans.

 “I'm speechless," Saudi Arabia fan Sultan Alharthi said.
 "I can't even explain how much happy I am, because I didn’t expect we will win.